macho-catt/100-days-of-code/log.md

 I will postpone sections c and d of fso part 4, and do some fcc backend projects first to solidify my knowledge on the basics.

+### Day 33: June 27, 2021
+#####

+**Today's Progress**: started fcc microservice projects, set up wsl2 on my pc, attended hackforla-website zoom meeting

+**Thoughts:** I had a meeting today with the project team I am joining in hackforla.
+Mostly a lot of introductory stuff and setting up my environment.
+I need to review the site architecture to become more familiar.
+I looked at it once before, but it's definitely a lot to unpack.

+I also started some of the shorter fcc projects related to microservices.
+Instead of making individual ones, I lumped two into one site.
+I finished the timestamp microservice and request header parser microservice.
+I didn't write any tests though, so I might write some simple ones tomorrow.
+I might also incorporate two more microservices.

 ##  ##  ##  ##  ##  ##  ##
 **Useful Links**